Podcasts & Books

 Image: Perimeter Books | Supplied

-Independent publishing love is what it’s all about at Perimeter Books.
+A love for independent publishing is what it’s all about at Perimeter Books.
 The focus here is on small press titles, art and design books, and zines.
 It’s a humble little Melbourne bookstore that's taking big strides in supporting both local and international indie names.
 Boasting clean lines and loads of natural light, Perimeter is a dream for the minimalist meets design enthusiast.
 There is no denying that this little oasis is one of Melbourne’s best independent bookstores in 2025.

 INSIDER INTEL

-• Follow their Instagram for upcoming events and new titles.
+• Follow Perimeter on Instagram for upcoming events and new titles.

 • It’s closed on Sunday and Monday, so plan your visit accordingly.